 I knew I wasn’t reading through my patriarchal blessing enough (let along studying it) but once I made the switch, I felt like I was learning things I’d never noticed before.
 These tips also came in handy a TON when I was volunteering as an English teacher with International Language Programs.

-The Church of Jesus Christ operates a little differently in China, and having my patriarchal blessing with me was a huge boost when I needed it.
+Having my patriarchal blessing with me was a huge boost when I needed it.
 Studying my blessing helped to give me direction when I was a student, living abroad, and just adjusting to changes in my life…which is exactly what it is supposed to do!

 A lot of church leaders and members have talked about what an inspiring tool patriarchal blessings can be when we learn how to study and receive guidance from them.
 Here's a helpful article that was printed in the April 2017 Ensign.
 And here's a great book entirely about patriarchal blessings.